 In addition to the temporary rate relief, the Department of Education has also suspended student loan payments and stopped all collections on defaulted loans.
 These measures are also in effect through at least September 30, 2021.

 The 0.0% interest rate applies only to existing federally held student loans, although borrowers can still choose to make interest payments on their loans if they wish.

 Which federal student loans does the 0% rate apply to?

-The US Government’s 0.0% federal student loan rate applies to the following types of federal student loans:
+The US Government’s 0.0% federal current student loan rates apply to the following types of federal loans: